ircam-ismm/webaudio-tutorials/basics/encapsulating-logic.md

 ```

 ::: info
 At this point, you can wonder why we said that `AudioNode`s, such as the `OscillatorNode` we created in previous tutorials are instance of classes, as we never created them using the `new` keyword.
-This is the manifestation of a common design pattern called the **_factory pattern_** which delegates to an classe instance the ability to create other class instance:
+This is the manifestation of a common design pattern called the **_factory pattern_** which delegates to a class instance the ability to create other class instance:

 ```js
 class AudioContext {